-Millennium Cell (New Jersey) presented its latest prototype laptop hydrogen battery to Developer Forum from Intel in San Francisco.
-The system combines the company's patented Hydrogen on Demand technology and a PEM (Proton Exchange Membrane) fuel cell.
+Millennium Cell (New Jersey) showed off its latest prototype hydrogen battery for laptops at Intel's Developer Forum in San Francisco.
+The system combines the company's patented Hydrogen on Demand technology with a Proton Exchange Membrane (PEM) fuel cell.
 Sodium borohydride (NaBH4) in solution, stored in a small tank, produces hydrogen and sodium borate (NaBO2) in the presence of water and a catalyst.
-This hydrogen then passes into the fuel cell where it reacts with oxygen, which generates electricity.
-The battery, currently external, has a battery life of three hours (compared to three to four hours for current devices), but Millennium Cell has set itself a goal of eight hours.
+This hydrogen then passes into the fuel cell where it reacts with oxygen, generating electricity.
+The battery, currently external, has a battery life of three hours (compared to three to four hours for current devices), but Millennium Cell is aiming for eight hours.

 The company, which has just signed a collaboration agreement with Dow Chimical, is in the development stage and does not have a commercial version for at least two years.
 She had previously abandoned the development of